ruskakimov/raised-hand-detection/README.md

 Palm area center can snap to the weight center inside of it.
 When hand is lowered, discard the palm and start again.

+# NEW PLAN
+We don't need palm position, neither hand position.
+Just find out if the hand has been raised or not.
+Figure that out by analysing the motion "disturbance" direction (imagine hand motion as a wave).
+If the direction is upwards then the hand is raised, if its downwards -- hand is lowered.
 ## Blob Benchmark notes
 Pay close attention to 129, 137, 156, 180